 - Engine Hall Enclosure: All 12 Wärtsilä W18V50DF engines are fully enclosed in an acoustically treated building.

-- Exhaust Silencers: Advanced silencers on each stack minimize high frequency sound.
+- Exhaust Silencers: Advanced silencers on each stack minimize high-frequency sound.

-- Quiet Cooling Systems: Radiators equipped with low noise, variable speed fans further reduce operating noise.
+- Quiet Cooling Systems: Radiators equipped with low-noise, variable-speed fans further reduce operating noise.

-- Site Layout: The 100 acre site provides natural buffering and distance between the plant and neighboring homes.
+- Site Layout: The 100-acre site provides natural buffering and distance between the plant and neighboring homes.

 Moving Forward